joeyparis/usps-ruby-client/README.md

 An unofficial Ruby client for The United Sates Postal Service Web Tools API.

 **Disclaimer** This gem is mostly auto-generated from the [USPS API User Guides](https://www.usps.com/business/web-tools-apis/documentation-updates.htm).
-Because of inconsistencies and innacurracies in the user guides some end points may not work as expected, or may not be consistent with other methods in this gem.
+Because of inconsistencies and inaccuracies in the user guides, some endpoints may not work as expected or may not be consistent with other methods in this gem.

 ## Installation